oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 ### The Library

 I've explored all of these ideas [here](https://github.com/oisdk/type-indexed-heaps).
+I've got five heaps implemented (pairing, Braun, skew, binomial, and leftist).
+Each implementation is provided in both the indexed and non-indexed version.
+There's also the index-erasing type, and a size-indexed list, for reversing traversables.
+There are also benchmarks and tests.
+In the future, I might add things like a Fibonacci heap, or the optimal Brodal/Okasaki heap [@brodal_optimal_1996].

 ---